Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Delay-based Back-Pressure Algorithm

 where $N_{\hat{s}} = \{(\hat{s},2)\}$ if $\Hop(\hat{s}) > 1$, and $N_{\hat{s}} = \emptyset$ if $\Hop(\hat{s}) = 1$.
 We discuss only the case that $\Hop(\hat{s}) > 1$, and the other case can be easily shown following the same line of analysis.
 Now suppose that

-i.e., for all the link-flow-pairs except those of $S_1$, the total amount of service up to time $t$ is no greater than the amount of the initial packets for all $t\ge0$.
-We show that this assumption leads to a contradiction, which completes the inductive step, and we prove the lemma.
+i.e., for all the link-flow-pairs except those of $S_1$, the total amount of service up to time $t$ is no greater than the amount of the initial fluid for all $t\ge0$.
+We show that this assumption leads to a contradiction, which completes the induction step.